Skip to Content

 One of the most awarded wineries in the country and on the northern tip of the Colchagua Valley, Casa Silva not only has a wonderful setting (think rolling hills covered with neat rows of vines and a colonial-style bodega overlooking their polo field) but also an excellent restaurant.

-Where to stay: I stayed in their gorgeous accommodation, Hotel Casa Silva (double $181,000 CLP/$210 USD) and spend a day eating in their two fine restaurants, wine tasting in their wine shop, and wandering their vineyards.
+Where to stay: I stayed in their gorgeous accommodation, Hotel Casa Silva (double $181,000 CLP/$210 USD) and spent a day eating in their two fine restaurants, wine tasting in their wine shop, and wandering their vineyards.

 You can stay one day at Casa Silva, and then on the next, drive to Santa Cruz, the main town for the Colchagua wine valley, and spend an afternoon exploring some of Chile’s top vineyards (see below).